Q: Do I need to fill out the event application if I just want to have a ball tournament?

 Q: Can I receive a package deal if I book more than one facility or park?

-Q: Do you have floor plans for each of the rooms at Brennan Park Rec Center?
+Q: Do you have floor plans and site maps for Brennan Park Recreation Center and municipal parks?

 Q: Do you have an aerial view of the Brennan Park Rec Center and fields?